uschwanecke/cvmrhomepage/README.md

 Go to the folder assets.
 In the content and images folder are subfolder, for each side a separate one.
 You can add new images and content by placing them into the respective folders and json files.

-Every element in json can have an `active` flag.
+Every element (except them with name content*) in json can have an `active` flag.
 If it is missing or true, the content will be displayed.
 If it is set to false, the content will be omitted.

 ## Deployment